alexporcayo903/Py_rates/README.md

 Follw the instruction in the wiki to get started coding with ros: http://wiki.ros.org/ROS/Tutorials/InstallingandConfiguringROSEnvironment.

 ### How to seed the maze:
-1)make a text file with
+1) make a text file with

-2)open that text file
+2) open that text file

-3)change lines of code
+3) change lines of code

 ### How to use gazebo and turtlebot3:
 1)